MrEnder0/Grid9/README.md

 You can [run this project in gitpod](https://gitpod.io/#https://github.com/MrEnder0/Grid9) if you dont want to run it locally.

-## Future plans

-Note none of these plans are guaranteed and also their may be additions that are not stated below.

-### High priority

-- Allow and conditions in if and while statements.
-- Add intergration with other open source apps.
-- Fix issue with dll error on windows.
-- Add verbosity config option.

-### Low priority

-- Add grid9 url handler for running grid9 files by clicking a link.
-- Create a grid9 extension for vscode.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.